Silent Era Information*Progressive Silent Film List*Lost Films*People*Theatres

 Directed by [?]
 Gaston Méliès and/or Robert Goodman?

-Cast: Mildred Bracken [Molly, the rustler’s daughter], Francis Ford, [?]
+Cast: Mildred Bracken [Molly, the rustler’s daughter], [?]
 William Clifford? [the sheriff]

 G. Méliès production; distributed by The General Film Company, Incorporated. / Produced by Gaston Méliès. / Released 30 May 1912. / Standard 35mm spherical 1.33:1 format.